 Bipolar disorder is a relatively recent term for what people used to call "manic depression."
 We are going to take a look at bipolar disorder in this installment of our Mental Health Awareness series.

 Those of us who have bipolar disorder experience intense, debilitating mood swings.
-We have low and high moods of varying intensity that can last for a brief period of time or for several days (or months, or years).
+We have low and high moods of varying intensity that can be brief or can last for several days (or months, or years).
 These highs and lows are more than just commonplace, everyday ups and downs.
-During the highs, or manic times, we can feel exhilarated, energetic, and we may be overly talkative.
-We may also be more likely to feel irritated or distracted.
-We may behave recklessly.
+During the highs, or manic times, we can feel exhilarated, energetic, and we could be overly talkative.
+We may also be more likely to feel irritated or distracted, or behave recklessly.
 During the lows, or depressive episodes, we may feel despair or anxiety.
 We probably have little or no energy.
 Maybe we sleep too much, or hardly at all.
-Highs and lows may cycle back and forth over a short or long period of time.
+Highs and lows may cycle back and forth over a short or long period.

-The differences between these four kinds of bipolar disorder can be subtle and complicated.
-As a result, some of us have been initially misdiagnosed as having another disorder, such as depressionopens a new window, schizo-affective disorderopens a new window, or ADHDopens a new window.
 Previous experience has taught us to keep journals of the way we feel so we can track the intensity and duration of our manic and/or depressive episodes.
 Some of us keep charts or use apps to track our mood changes.
 Sharing our journal, chart, or app contents with our doctors provides them with more detailed information about our condition, so we can work together to determine a proper course of treatment.
 It hasn't been quick or easy for us, but it has definitely been worth the time and effort.
-If you feel that you might be suffering from bipolar disorder, the writers at verywellmind.comopens a new window have made an informative doctor discussion guideopens a new window that could help you discuss your feelings and symptoms when you visit a doctor.
-Or, if you prefer, try this calendar/chartopens a new window provided by the Depression and Bipolar Support Alliance.
+If you feel that you might be suffering from bipolar disorder, the writers at verywellmind.com, opens a new window have made an informative doctor discussion guide, opens a new window that could help you discuss your feelings and symptoms when you visit a doctor.
+Or, if you prefer, try this calendar/chart, opens a new window provided by the Depression and Bipolar Support Alliance, opens a new window.
 With help, bipolar disorder is treatable.
 We can have full, productive lives.

 If you or someone you know has symptoms of bipolar disorder and is in crisis, please contact one of these services as soon as possible:

-- If you prefer texting, contact the Crisis Text Lineopens a new window by texting TALK to 741741.
+- If you prefer texting, contact the Crisis Text Line, opens a new window by texting TALK to 741741.
 After sending this text message, you will receive an automated text asking about your crisis.
-Your response will help the team pair you with a counselor, and you will be connected to that counselor in minutes.
+Your response will help the team pair you with a counselor, and the Crisis Text Line will connect you to that counselor in minutes.

-We have compiled a list of St. Tammany Parish Library resources and external websites that have additional information about bipolar disorders.
-If you need help with getting a downloadable title from Hooplaopens a new window, Cloud Libraryopens a new window, OverDriveopens a new window, or Libbyopens a new window, please contact your nearest St. Tammany Parish Library reference librarianopens a new window.
+We have compiled a list of St. Tammany Parish Library resources and external websites that have more information about bipolar disorders.
+If you need help getting any title on this list, please contact your nearest St. Tammany Parish Library reference librarian, opens a new window.